 Product managers are responsible for guiding the success of a product and leading the cross-functional team that is responsible for improving it.
 It is an important organizational role — especially in technology companies — that sets the strategy, roadmap, and feature definition for a product or product line.
 The position may also include marketing, forecasting, and profit and loss (P&L) responsibilities.
 In many ways, the role of a product manager is similar in concept to a brand manager at a consumer packaged goods company.

 Product managers provide the deep product expertise needed to lead the organization and make strategic product decisions.
 They often analyze market and competitive conditions, laying out a product vision that is differentiated and delivers unique value based on customer demands.
 The role spans many activities from strategic to tactical and provides important cross-functional leadership — most notably between engineering, marketing, sales, and support teams.

 The product manager is the person responsible for defining the why, when, and what of the product that the engineering team builds.
 This means they lead cross-functional teams from a product's conception all the way through to its launch.

 Here are the core aspects of product leadership that all product managers should feel accountable for:

 The product manager is responsible for setting a product vision and strategy.
 Their job is to clearly articulate the business value to the product team so they understand the intent behind the new product or product release.
-They own the strategy behind the product along with its roadmap and must prioritize building what matters most to achieve the strategic goals and initiatives behind the product.
+The product manager owns the roadmap and must prioritize building what matters most to achieve the strategic goals and initiatives behind the product.

-When done right, product managers have the best job on earth.
+When done right, product managers have the best job on Earth.